Randall Park Mall: History

 Randall Park Mall opened on August 11, 1976.
 The mall's architect, Frank DeBartolo (Edward's younger brother), opened the mall with actress Dina Merrill in 1976.
 Upon its opening, the mall had 5 anchor stores: Sears, JCPenney, the May Company, Higbee's, and Horne's.
 JCPenney opened in March 1976, five months before the rest of the mall.
 Sears did not open until February 1977.
 When it opened, Randall Park claimed the title of "The World's Largest Shopping Center", but the title was short-lived.
 In 1992, DeBartolo announced major remerchandising plans.

-Great Northern Mall, in the west side suburb of North Olmsted, opened at about the same time as Randall Park.
-Nearby Euclid Square Mall is also a product of the mid-1970s mall building boom.

 Movie theaters

 When it opened in 1976, Randall Park Mall had a three-screen cinema run by General Cinema Corporation.
 The lobby was one storefront wide, with steep steps leading to the concession stand.
 The screens were in three side by side auditoriums that opened off the concession stand level.
 More steps led up a second story to restrooms, the projection booth, and GCC office space.

 The cinema became a second-run theater in 1991, and closed in 1993.
 After that, until the mall's closure, it was used as storage for Diamond's Men's Store, its adjoining neighbor.
 By the 2000s, Diamond's had extended its display window to include the theater's entrance.

 In 1999, Loews Cineplex Entertainment opened the 12-screen Magic Johnson Theatres in the space.
 The theater became O Theater (with the slogan "O what a bargain!"), after AMC Theatres bought Loews Cineplex Entertainment in 2006.
 O Theater offered first-run movies at matinee prices but the theater closed in early 2009.